-Green Mountain Treatment Center is described as scenic, panoramic and secluded.
+Green Mountain Treatment Center, located in Effingham, New Hampshire, is described as scenic, panoramic and secluded.
 Some patients require this kind of setting because it ensures they are away from the setting that got them into their situation in the first place.
 You must be able to detox.
 Then, you must be able to remember what it is like to live in a sober manner.
 Education is a key component of the rehabilitation process.
 There is also the important step of practicing what you have learned.

 Rehabilitating in a facility that is in the middle of nature is beneficial, too.
 Breathing fresh air, going for a daily hike and admiring the natural scenery can help boost your mental health, which is important for rehabilitation.